SaiRitwik11/bellabeat-wellness-analysis/README.md

 ---

 ## What This Project Is About
-Bellabeat is a women's wellness technology company that makes smart fitness trackers, apps, and health-monitoring devices.
-Like most companies in this space, they have a wealth of product data — but the real question is: *how are people actually using these devices, and what does that tell us about where the product needs to go?*
+Bellabeat needed to understand how users actually engage with fitness devices — not just what the data shows, but what actions it should drive.

 This project uses publicly available FitBit fitness tracker data to answer that question.
 By analyzing real user behavior across daily activity, sleep patterns, and hourly movement, the goal is to give Bellabeat's team actionable product insights.

 The analysis follows Google's six-phase data analytics framework: **Ask → Prepare → Process → Analyze → Share → Act.**